Outreach, blog posts and press

 2017: Going back to your roots, New Phytologist Behind the Cover blog.

-2021: Listen to Sandy talking about Devonian plants on The Backpacker's Guide to Prehistory podcast.
+2021: Listen to Sandy talking about Devonian plants on Season 1 of The Backpacker's Guide to Prehistory podcast.

 2019: Listen to Sandy’s interview on the ‘In Defence of Plants’ podcast.